FOSSA Systems: History

+FOSSA 3U Satellite designed for IoT and SIGINT missions.

 2018-2019

 FOSSA Systems was initially founded as a non-profit project youth association in 2018 by 16-year-old Julián Fernandez to democratize access to space and the mass adoption of IoT.
 In 2019, they launched the first Spanish picosatellite FOSSASAT-1, which has a size of 5x5x5cm and a mass of 250g, to demonstrate their LoRa IoT Concept.

 FOSSA Systems has made contributions to open-sourcing satellite software and hardware, which can be found on their GitHub.